MelonKony/millmint/content/millmint/essays/social-economy.md

 * For the relationships we have, we might do favours for friends or even volunteer our time or blood for the health of our communities.

-* For things we do to improve ourselves, some of us might even pay to study or exercise, which might be boring or painful but we understand benefits us in more meaningful ways.
+* For things we do to improve ourselves, some of us pay to study or exercise, which might be boring or painful but we understand benefits us in more meaningful ways.

-Obviously, this does ***not*** mean we're going to go out and wait tables, manage team projects or work construction for free.
-Employment can suck for reasons we're all aware of -- bad bosses, bad coworkers, boring, tedious and hard work, terrible commutes, and existential feelings of interchangeability and worthlessness.
-Also, we have things we'd rather do -- to sleep in, relax, socialise or play video games.
+Obviously, this does *not* mean most people are going to go out and wait tables, manage team projects or work construction for free.
+Employment can suck for reasons we're all aware of -- bosses, coworkers, boring, tedious and hard work, commutes, and feelings of interchangeability and worthlessness.
+Most have things they'd rather do -- sleep in, relax, socialise, travel or play video games.

 By extension, any moneyless economy would be doomed to fail immediately on these grounds.
 But this also assumes that,